What If the Abortion Pill Does Not Work?

 March 22, 2026

 The abortion pill is 93 to 98% effective when taken within the first 10 weeks of pregnancy.
-In the small number of cases where it does not fully work, the provider at your follow-up visit will identify this and discuss next steps with you.
+It does not fully work in a small number of cases.
+If that happens, the doctor at your follow-up visit will catch it and go over next steps with you.
 You will not be left to figure this out on your own.

 How effective is the abortion pill?

-The abortion pill is 93 to 98% effective at ending a pregnancy within the first 10 weeks.
-This means that for the vast majority of patients, the two-pill process works completely without any additional treatment needed.
+The abortion pill is 93 to 98% effective at ending a pregnancy within the first 10 weeks, so for the vast majority of patients the two-pill process works completely with no extra treatment needed.

-Effectiveness is highest when the abortion pill is used earlier in pregnancy.
-At 7 weeks or less, the success rate is approximately 98%.
-Between 7 and 9 weeks, it is about 95 to 97%.
-Between 9 and 10 weeks, the rate is around 93 to 95%.
-The provider at The Center for Women performs an ultrasound at your appointment to confirm how far along you are.
+The pill works best earlier in pregnancy.
+At 7 weeks or less, the success rate is about 98%.
+Between 7 and 9 weeks it is about 95 to 97%, and between 9 and 10 weeks it is around 93 to 95%.
+The doctor at The Center for Women does an ultrasound at your appointment to confirm how far along you are.

-These are strong success rates compared to most medical treatments.
-However, no medication works 100% of the time.
-Understanding what happens in the rare cases where the abortion pill does not fully work can help you feel prepared.
+These are strong success rates compared to most medical treatments, but no medicine works 100% of the time.
+Knowing what happens in the rare cases where the abortion pill does not fully work can help you feel prepared.

 What does it mean when the abortion pill does not work?

-When the abortion pill does not fully work, it usually means one of two things: an ongoing pregnancy (the pregnancy is still developing) or an incomplete abortion (some pregnancy tissue remains in the uterus, but the pregnancy is no longer developing).
+When the abortion pill does not fully work, it usually means one of two things.
+One is an ongoing pregnancy, where the pregnancy is still growing.
+The other is an incomplete abortion, where the pregnancy has ended but some tissue remains in the uterus.

-An ongoing pregnancy after taking both pills is rare, occurring in about 2 to 5% of cases.
-An incomplete abortion, where most of the pregnancy has passed but some tissue remains, is somewhat more common.
-In many cases of incomplete abortion, the remaining tissue passes on its own over the following days.
+An ongoing pregnancy after taking both pills is rare, happening in about 2 to 5% of cases.
+An incomplete abortion, where most of the pregnancy has passed, is somewhat more common.
+In many of those cases, the remaining tissue passes on its own over the next few days.

-Neither situation is an emergency in most cases, but both require follow-up care.
-This is exactly why The Center for Women includes a follow-up visit as part of your care.
+Neither situation is an emergency in most cases, but both need follow-up care.
+That is why The Center for Women includes a follow-up visit as part of your care.

-In rare cases, the abortion pill may not work because the pregnancy is located outside the uterus — known as an ectopic pregnancy.
-If the pregnancy has not been confirmed to be in the uterus by ultrasound, this possibility must be considered.
-An ectopic pregnancy is a life-threatening emergency that cannot be treated with the abortion pill.
-Symptoms include severe pain on one side of the lower abdomen, shoulder pain, dizziness, or fainting.
-If you experience these symptoms, go to your nearest emergency room immediately.
+In rare cases, the pill may not work because the pregnancy is growing outside the uterus.
+This is called an ectopic pregnancy, and the abortion pill cannot treat it.
+It is a life-threatening emergency, so doctors have to rule it out if an ultrasound has not confirmed the pregnancy is in the uterus.
+Warning signs include severe pain on one side of the lower belly, shoulder pain, dizziness, or fainting.
+If you have any of these signs, go to your nearest emergency room right away.

 How will I know if the abortion pill worked?

 The follow-up visit at The Center for Women is how you confirm the abortion is complete.
-The provider checks to make sure all pregnancy tissue has passed and your body is recovering normally.
+The doctor checks that all pregnancy tissue has passed and that your body is healing normally.
 This visit is included in the $380 cost of your appointment.

-Between your appointment and your follow-up, there are signs that suggest the process is working as expected.
-Most patients experience cramping and heavy bleeding within 1 to 4 hours of taking misoprostol.
-Bleeding heavier than a normal period, along with passing blood clots, is normal.
+Between your appointment and your follow-up, there are signs the process is working.
+Most patients have cramping and heavy bleeding within 1 to 4 hours of taking misoprostol.
+Bleeding heavier than a normal period is expected, and so is passing blood clots.
 After the heaviest bleeding, you may have lighter bleeding or spotting for up to 2 weeks.

-Signs that you should call the clinic include: no bleeding at all within 24 hours of taking misoprostol, very light bleeding with no cramping, or continued symptoms of pregnancy (such as nausea and breast tenderness) that do not decrease over the following days.
-If you notice any of these, call The Center for Women at (708) 450-4545.
+Call the clinic if you have no bleeding at all within 24 hours of taking misoprostol.
+Very light bleeding with no cramping is another reason to call.
+So are pregnancy symptoms, like nausea and sore breasts, that do not fade over the next few days.
+The number for The Center for Women is (708) 450-4545.

 What happens if the abortion is incomplete?

-If the follow-up visit shows that some pregnancy tissue remains in the uterus, the provider will discuss your options.
-In many cases, the remaining tissue will pass on its own with additional time.
-The provider may recommend a watchful waiting approach with another follow-up visit.
+If the follow-up visit shows that some pregnancy tissue remains in the uterus, the doctor will go over your options.
+In many cases, the remaining tissue passes on its own with more time.
+The doctor may suggest watchful waiting, with another follow-up visit to check.

-If the tissue does not pass on its own, or if you prefer not to wait, the provider may prescribe an additional dose of misoprostol.
-This second dose helps the uterus pass the remaining tissue.
-This is a common and straightforward step.
+If the tissue does not pass on its own, the doctor may prescribe another dose of misoprostol.
+The same is true if you would rather not wait.
+The extra dose helps the uterus pass the remaining tissue, and it is a common and straightforward step.

-In rare cases where medication alone is not enough, a brief procedure called aspiration may be recommended.
-The Center for Women does not perform surgical procedures, so the provider would refer you to a facility that does.
-This referral would be handled for you so you know exactly where to go and what to expect.
+In the rare cases where medicine alone is not enough, a brief procedure called aspiration may be recommended.
+The Center for Women does not perform surgical procedures, so the doctor would refer you to a facility that does.
+The referral would be handled for you, so you know exactly where to go and what to expect.

 What if the pregnancy is still ongoing?

 An ongoing pregnancy after taking both mifepristone and misoprostol is uncommon.
-When it does happen, continuing the pregnancy is not recommended because mifepristone can affect fetal development.
-The provider will discuss your options clearly.
+When it does happen, doctors advise against continuing the pregnancy, because mifepristone can affect how the fetus develops.
+The doctor will explain your options clearly.

-Options for an ongoing pregnancy include taking an additional dose of misoprostol or having an aspiration procedure.
-The provider will explain both options and help you decide what is right for your situation.
-If an aspiration is needed, The Center for Women will provide a referral to a trusted facility.
+Those options are another dose of misoprostol or an aspiration procedure.
+The doctor will walk you through both and help you decide what is right for you.
+If an aspiration is needed, The Center for Women will refer you to a trusted facility.

-The important thing to know is that this situation is identified at your follow-up visit.
+The important thing to know is that this is found at your follow-up visit.
 You will not be left without a clear path forward.

 Does the follow-up visit cost extra?

 No. The follow-up visit is included in the $380 cost of your appointment at The Center for Women.
-This price covers your initial visit, ultrasound, both medications (mifepristone and misoprostol), and your follow-up appointment.
-There is no additional charge for the follow-up.
+That price covers your first visit, ultrasound, both medicines (mifepristone and misoprostol), and your follow-up appointment.
+There is no extra charge for the follow-up.

-If the provider determines that you need a second dose of misoprostol, discuss the cost at that time.
-The Center for Women will be upfront about any costs before you agree to any additional treatment.
+If the doctor decides you need a second dose of misoprostol, ask about the cost at that time.
+The Center for Women will be upfront about any costs before you agree to more treatment.

 How do I schedule my appointment?

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
 Same-day, evening, and weekend appointments are available.
-The provider will perform an ultrasound to confirm your gestational age and review your health history before prescribing the abortion pill.
+The doctor will do an ultrasound to confirm how far along you are and review your health history before prescribing the abortion pill.

-The Center for Women is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The $380 cost includes your appointment, ultrasound, medications, and follow-up visit.
-Knowing that follow-up care is built into your visit can give you confidence that you will be supported throughout the entire process.
+The Center for Women is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
+The $380 cost includes your appointment, ultrasound, medications, and follow-up visit, so follow-up care is built in and you will be supported through the whole process.

 How common is it for the abortion pill to not work?

-The abortion pill does not fully work in about 2 to 7% of cases, depending on how far along the pregnancy is.
-The earlier in pregnancy you take it, the higher the success rate.
+The abortion pill does not fully work in about 2 to 7% of cases.
+The exact rate depends on how far along the pregnancy is.
+The earlier you take it, the better it works.
 At 7 weeks or less, the failure rate is about 2%.
 At 9 to 10 weeks, it is closer to 5 to 7%.

 Will I need surgery if the abortion pill does not work?

 Not necessarily.
-Many incomplete abortions resolve with additional time or a second dose of misoprostol.
-If a procedure is needed, it is a brief aspiration — not a major surgery.
-The Center for Women would refer you to a trusted facility if this step is needed.
+Many incomplete abortions clear up with more time or a second dose of misoprostol.
+If a procedure is needed, it is a brief aspiration rather than a major surgery.
+The Center for Women would refer you to a trusted facility for it.

 Can I take a second dose of misoprostol on my own?

-No. Do not take additional medication without direction from your provider.
-The provider at The Center for Women will evaluate your situation at the follow-up visit and prescribe a second dose if it is appropriate.
+No. Do not take extra medicine without direction from your doctor.
+The doctor at The Center for Women will look at your situation at the follow-up visit and prescribe a second dose if it is appropriate.

 How long should I wait before worrying that it did not work?

 If you have no bleeding at all within 24 hours of taking misoprostol, call the clinic.
-Some patients experience delayed onset of symptoms.
-The provider can advise you on whether to wait longer or come in for evaluation.
+Some patients start bleeding later than expected, and the doctor can tell you whether to wait longer or come in to be checked.

 Can I continue the pregnancy if the abortion pill does not work?